diagrams/diagrams-doc/manual/diagrams-manual.rst

 > example = (square 3 # named Baz ||| circle 2.3 # named Bar)
 >         # connect Baz Bar

-The `connect` function takes two names and returns a *transformation* on diagrams, which adds a red line connecting the locations denoted by the two names.
+The `connect` function takes two names and returns a *function* from diagrams to diagrams, which adds a red line connecting the locations denoted by the two names.
 Note how the two calls to `withName` are chained, and how we have written the second arguments to `withName` using lambda expressions (this is a common style).
 Finally, we draw a line between the two points (using the `location` function to access the base points of the located envelopes), give it a style, and specify that it should be layered on top of the diagram given as the third argument to `connect`.